-2.1.2.3 ANNUAL GENERATION §4.61 (C)(1)(IV)
+2.1.2.3 ANNUAL GENERATION § 4.61 (C)(1)(IV)

 The Project has an existing installed generating capacity of 3.85 MW.
 The average annual generation is 16,926 megawatt-hours (MWh).
 The average monthly generation is 1,411 MWh.
 PacifiCorp began collecting electronic records of Project generation and water outflow in 1966.
 Therefore, approximately 50 years of data (1966-2016) were used to calculate the values in Table 1, below.
 The table provides the average monthly generation rate (MWh) and turbine discharge (cfs) based on hourly data.
-The daily average generation and turbine discharge is highest in June (65.4 MWh/day, 1,961 MWh/30 days, 303 cfs) and lowest in November (613 MWh, 95 cfs).
+The daily average generation and turbine discharge is highest in June (65.4 MWh/day, 1,961 MWh/30 days, 303 cfs) and lowest in November (20.4 MWh/day, 613 MWh/30 days, 95 cfs).
 Winter flows and associated generation are affected by the seasonal diversion of water away from the lower Weber River resulting from the 1938 and 1965 Bureau of Reclamation contracts that can provide storage water to Deer Creek (and subsequently Jordanelle) and Echo Reservoirs during winter months.
-These contracts result in an average annual power generation increase of 5,246 additional MWh from the generation at the Bureau of Reclamation's Deer Creek Hydroelectric Facility during the time that water is diverted away from the

-Weber Hydroelectric Project, for a total average annual generation of 22,307 MWh credited to the Weber Project.
+These contracts result in an average annual power generation increase of 5,246 additional MWh from the generation at the Bureau of Reclamation's Deer Creek Hydroelectric Facility during the time that water is diverted away from the Weber Hydroelectric Project, for a total average annual generation of 22,307 MWh credited to the Weber Project.
+Table 2 shows generation data for the Weber Project during the most recent 10-year period.